omok12/Might-Rolls/README.md

 # Why Modifier Matters, and Next Steps

 As players level up, it is important to create, and maintain, a challenging and engaging environment.
-Therefore, when designing a game, it is important to set the target number for each roll at an appropriate value.
+Therefore, when designing a game, it is important to set the target number for each task at an appropriate value.

-The modifier value is one of many facets that must be considered to balance the game.
+The modifier value is one of many facets that must be considered to balance a DnD game.
 Others include:

         Specific class features
         Damage rolls (non d20 rolls)